 Hawai‘i burst into America’s history nearly two decades before statehood when, on Dec.
 7, 1941, it became the target of a Japanese attack on the U.S. Pacific fleet in PEARL HARBOR.
 The attack, which claimed the lives of 2,388 military and civilian personnel, resulted in the damage and/or loss of 21 vessels and 170 planes.
 Additionally, it triggered U.S. involvement in World War II.

-The new 17-acre PEARL HARBOR VISITOR CENTER is located on Navy land, about 45 minutes west of Waikiki, and is operated by the National Park Service.
+The 17-acre PEARL HARBOR VISITOR CENTER is located on Navy land, about 45 minutes west of Waikiki, and is operated by the National Park Service.
 There are two world-class museums, theaters, movies and more.
 USS ARIZONA MEMORIAL AND VISITOR CENTER is open from 7 a.m. to 5 p.m. seven days a week, except New Year’s Day, Thanksgiving and Christmas.
 At press time, boat transportation to

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.

-The National Park Service and Pearl Harbor Historic Sites partners (USS BOWFIN SUBMARINE MUSEUM, BATTLESHIP MISSOURI and PACIFIC AVIATION MUSEUM) now offer three official Pearl Harbor Half-Day Tours.
-Each half-day tour takes approximately five hours and includes the USS Arizona Memorial Narrated Tour and an additional Pearl Harbor attraction of choice.
-Or opt for one of two highly popular Pearl Harbor Full-Day Tours and learn the compelling story of all four historic landmarks.
-For reservations, call (877) 444-6777 or visit www. recreation.gov.
-Go to www. pearlharborhistoricsites.org for further information on all tours.
+The National Park Service and Pearl Harbor Historic Sites partners (USS BOWFIN SUBMARINE MUSEUM, BATTLESHIP MISSOURI and PEARL HARBOR AVIATION MUSEUM) now offer three official Pearl Harbor Half-Day Tours.
+For reservations, call (877) 444-6777 or visit recreation.gov.
+Go to pearlharborhistoricsites.org for further information on all tours.

-If the USS Arizona Memorial tickets are sold out online, not to worry, the National Park Service gives out APPROXIMATELY 2,000 WALK-UP TICKETS a day on a first-come, first-served basis.
+If the USS Arizona Memorial tickets are sold out online, not to worry, the national park service gives out APPROXIMATELY 1,300 WALK-UP TICKETS a day on a first-come, first-served basis.
 Just be sure to go early.
-The Visitor Center opens at 7 a.m.
+The visitor center opens at 7 a.m.
 USS Arizona Memorial programs are available every 15 minutes, from 7:30 a.m. to 3 p.m.
 Visitors with tickets will view the documentary in theater, followed by the narrated of the harbor.
 For updates, please go to nps.gov/valr.